-Lakehead University offers a broad range of degree and diploma programs across 10 faculties.
+Lakehead University offers a broad range of degree and diploma programs across 10 faculties, including programs designed for Indigenous students.
+The main campus in Thunder Bay is home, as well, to the Northern Ontario School of Medicine and the Bora Laskin Faculty of Law.
 “If you’re looking for an exceptional and unconventional university experience that includes small classes, experiential learning and lots of interaction with your professors, then Lakehead University is your university,” says president Brian Stevenson.
-The main campus in Thunder Bay is home to the Northern Ontario School of Medicine, as well as Ontario’s newest law school; there are programs designed to meet the needs of its Aboriginal population.
-Sightings of foxes, beavers and deer are common, while, at the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and a skating rink in winter.
-A tunnel system that connects most buildings comes in handy on cold winter days.
+Sightings of foxes, beavers and deer are common, while, at the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and doubles as a skating rink during the winter.
+A tunnel system that connects most campus buildings comes in handy on cold winter days.
 Thunder Bay is somewhat isolated from big cities, but affordable flights connect it to Toronto, Winnipeg and beyond.
 Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers a unique interdisciplinary arts and science program with majors in criminology, environmental sustainability and media studies.

-• Business: The business program at Lakehead can be combined with other programs, such as computer science, a co-op placement, or a certificate in business information technology.
-This lets students prepare for work in specific industries.
+• Business: The commerce program can be combined with other programs, such as computer science, a co-op placement, or a certificate in business information technology, preparing students for work in specific industries.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|